hubchev/make_a_pull_request/README.md

 ```
 # 6. Make changes

-Now open the`I_am_a_data_scientist.md` file in a text editor and add your name to it.
-You find this file in the repository.
+Now open the`I_am_a_data_scientist.md` file in a text editor.
+(You find this file in the repository.)
+Add your name, your GitHub account and the paper that you want to reproduce to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

 If you go to the project directory and execute the command `git status`, you'll see there are changes.